indrimuska/jquery-editable-select/README.md

 # jquery-editable-select

 Transforms a select into an input field where single elements are shown in real-time according to the entered characters.

-It scales down to a basic real select list when javascript is not available.
+It scales down to a real select list when javascript is not available.

 # Example